renpy/renpy/sphinx/source/config.rst

     the :propref:`xmaximum` and :propref:`ymaximum` style properties of the dialogue window to the window size, this can be used to report cases where the dialogue is too large for its window.

-.. var:: config.default_afm_time = None

-    If not None, this sets the default auto-forward-mode timeout.
-If not None, then this is the time in seconds we should delay when showing 250 characters.
-0 is special-cased to be infinite time, disabling auto-forward mode.

-    Persistent data must be deleted for this to take effect.

-.. var:: config.default_afm_enable = None

-    If not None, this should be a boolean that controls if auto-forward-mode is enabled by default.
-When it's False, auto-forwarding will not occur.
-Set this to False with caution, as the default Ren'Py UI does not provide a way of changing it's setting.
-(But one can use Preference action in a screen to create such a UI.)

-    Persistent data must be deleted for this to take effect.

-.. var:: config.default_fullscreen = None

-    This sets the default value of the fullscreen preference.
-This should be True or False.
-If None, this is ignored, allowing other code to set the default value.
-(It's usually set to False in options.rpy.)

-.. var:: config.default_language = None

-    This sets the default value of the language preference.
-This is only used the first time the game starts.
-(Or after persistent data has been cleared.)

-.. var:: config.default_text_cps = None

-    If not None, this sets the default number of characters per second to show.
-0 is special cased to mean an infinite number of characters per second.
-(It's usually set to 0 in options.rpy.)

-    Persistent data must be deleted for this to take effect.

 .. var:: config.default_transform = ...